sbabic/swupdate/README.md

 [meta-swupdate-boards](https://layers.openembedded.org/layerindex/branch/master/layer/meta-swupdate-boards/) layer.

-It supports the common media on embedded devices such as as NOR / NAND flashes, UBI volumes, SD / eMMC, and can be easy extended to introduce project specific update procedures.
+It supports the common media on embedded devices such as NOR / NAND flashes, UBI volumes, SD / eMMC, and can be easily extended to introduce project specific update procedures.

 Pre- and postinstall scripts are supported, and a Lua